 - Choosing the perfect name for your project.

 Listen To Part 3 Of ‘The Making Of The Best Art Bag In The World’:

 We Can All Use A Little Love And Laughter…

 Darren’s higher calling (and sense of humor) inspire him to bring the art community together in ways you might not expect… like memes.

 In what memorable ways have others brightened your day?

 …And what are some creative ways to form genuine connections with the people who support you?

-We’re looking forward to hearing from you so please, join the conversation on The Oatley Academy website!
+We’re looking forward to hearing from you so please, share your stories in the comments below!